 Make the bed

 One of the best parts of sleeping in your car is that you aren’t carrying your bed on your back.
 So, you can splurge on heavier, cushier mats, pillows and blankets.
 Plush air mattresses can be almost as comfortable as your bed at home.
 You can go for a compact camping pillow or just bring a full-size pillow.
 Don’t forget that cars can get just as cold as tents at night, so pack an insulated blanket like a Rumpl or a temperature-rated sleeping bag.
+Not sure which sleeping bag or pad best meets your car camping needs?
+Our experts can help you determine how to choose a sleeping bag and sleeping pad for car camping.

 Have your own drive-in movie